Mewsletter 4 - 20/5 Rule

-It’s taking me a while to figure out what I want to do with my newsletters and I’m still getting there but I’ve decided to focus on the things I’m learning right now.
+It’s taking me a while to figure out what I want to do with my newsletters and for now I’ve decided to focus on the things I’m learning right now.
 One of them is figuring out what I want to achieve this year and how to do it.

 What put me on this topic was Alex Banayan and his book “The Third Door” about what the most successful people in the world have in common.
 When he was at a crossroads with a big life decision, some advice given to him was the ‘20/5’ rule.
 The last two steps I have written in white text so I don’t spoil it for you.
-Once you have done the first four steps, highlight it to see what to do next (sorry if I fuck this up):
+Once you have done the first four steps, highlight it to see what to do next:

 [4.
 On top of the original list, write ‘The Avoidance List’.